Phase 1: Diagnosis

 - efficiencies of the internal marketing system

-At this stage, our objective is to access some of the tacit knowledge which exists within the industry that is not being applied for its benefit.
+At this stage, our objective is to access some of the tacit knowledge which exists within the industry but is not being applied for its benefit.
 The growers usually have clear ideas on how best they may resolve the challenges which they face; exporters usually have strong views on how things may be improved.
 By listening to the stakeholders, and having their direct input into the process, not only is their knowledge used to benefit the industry, but they also begin to take ownership of the process of change.

 Set up a stakeholders’ meeting, bringing together the different sectors of the industry, to review and discuss the findings and recommendations of the groups under the different headings.
 The goal of such a meeting is to agree the outline of a strategic plan for the coffee sector, and how it can be implemented.
 It also highlights the priorities which need to be addressed first.
 This stakeholders’ meeting may then become an annual event for the national coffee sector.
 Its purpose is then to review the effectiveness of the agreed plan’s implementation, to shed light upon the successes and failures of the previous year, and to agree a work plan for the following year.
 The review covers what is going on in both the social and commercial environment.

-Phase 3: Implementation of the Agreed plan
+Phase 3: Implementation of the agreed plan

 The implementation of the agreed plan, based on a shared vision of where the coffee sector wants to go in the coming 5 – 7 years, constitutes a major challenge and a long-term commitment.